AaratiAkkapeddi/jquery_api_boilerplate/readme.md

 understand how your api is structured.
 This will inform how your link should look.
 For example I know that for a query, I am filling in the 'srsearch' (the last part of the url) with the word i want to look up.
 Depending on what info you want you will have to do research to figure out the correct _endpoint_ url to use.

+console.log() everything. use it to understand how the json data that is being returned is structured.
+That's how I figured out I needed to use `data.query.search` to get the actual results for this example (line 8 of main.js)